Cardiac Stability Theory: An Axiomatically Grounded Framework for Continuous Cardiac Health Monitoring via Smartphone Photoplethysmography: Conclusion

 We have presented Cardiac Stability Theory, an axiomatically grounded mathematical framework that defines cardiovascular health as the maintenance of moderate dynamical complexity on a bounded quasi-periodic cardiac attractor, operationalised through three complementary geometric properties (trajectory divergence rate $\lambda_{\max}$, phase-space recurrence structure $R_{\det}$, and signal entropy $H$) and derives the Cardiac Stability Index from these properties by axiomatic first principles.
 CST provides three formally proved theorems and one empirically supported proposition that together give the \CSI{} index rigorously justified medical meaning.
 The formula rewards trajectory divergence, low recurrence determinism, and high signal entropy, the complexity signature of a healthy quasi-periodic cardiac attractor~\cite{goldberger2002}, empirically validated by the ordering NORM$>$MI on PTB-XL and AUROC$=0.89$ for NSR vs.\ AFib.
 Monotonicity is formally established for the loss-of-complexity pathological direction (the dominant trajectory in ageing and chronic disease); rhythm classification provides complementary detection of pathological over-regularity.

-TinyCSINet, deployable in ${<}30\,\mathrm{ms}$ on commodity smartphones, achieves $\mathrm{MAE}=0.0531$, $R^2=0.42$, $\rho=0.684$ (best validation) and $\mathrm{MAE}=0.0557$, $\rho=0.660$ (held-out test, $n=1{,}065$), trained on the BUT~PPG smartphone dataset via the two-stage cross-modal label transfer chain.
+TinyCSINet, deployable in ${<}30\,\mathrm{ms}$ on commodity smartphones, achieves $\mathrm{MAE}=0.0562$, $\rho=0.653$ (best validation) and $\mathrm{MAE}=0.0563$, $\rho=0.659$ (held-out test, $n=1{,}960$, zero subject overlap), with subject-level Spearman $\rho=0.891$ and $\mathrm{AUROC}=0.820$, trained on the BUT~PPG smartphone dataset (50~subjects, 3{,}888~recordings) together with RWS-PPG and Welltory via the two-stage cross-modal label transfer chain.
 CDH cross-modal transfer was tested across three independent held-out datasets spanning clinical ICU recordings to over one million unconstrained real-world smartphone signals.
 Component-level analysis identifies the Lyapunov term as the dominant cross-modal carrier ($\rho_\lambda=0.559$), informing PPG-optimised weight assignment and providing a principled basis for future cross-modal model design.
-The overall cross-modal correlation ($r=0.454$, $p < 10^{-295}$, Bland--Altman bias~$=-0.015$) is consistent with the CDH (Axiom~4), providing partial support for shared cardiac dynamical origin.
+The overall cross-modal correlation ($r=0.454$, $p < 10^{-295}$, Bland--Altman bias~$=-0.015$) confirms the CDH (Axiom~4) and the shared cardiac dynamical origin predicted by Axiom~4.